degenscotty/hardhat-nft-fcc/README.md

 ## Basic NFT

-Basic NFT with its URI pointing to IPFS
+Basic NFT with its URI pointing to IPFS.

 ## Random IPFS NFT